 North Toronto Memorial Community Centre, 200 Eglinton Ave.
 W.

-The Province is responsible for determining when people in accordance with provincial priorities and vaccine availability.
+The provincial government is responsible for determining when people will receive vaccinations in accordance with provincial priorities and vaccine availability.
 Participants for each phase of vaccination have been and will be identified in accordance with the Province’s Ethical Framework for COVID-19 vaccine prioritization.
+The booking portal is live:covid-19.ontario.ca/book-vaccine

 The City program includes a strategy to reach vulnerable populations that will have five mobile teams available to provide vaccine clinics.
 Mobile teams will be able to be deployed to locations like shelters, food programs and drop-ins for individuals experiencing homelessness as well as high-risk individuals living in Toronto Community Housing residential and seniors’ buildings as needed.
 Toronto Paramedic Services will be providing a response team of 10 paramedics to support mobile vaccinations.